era/elias.sh/markdown/posts/common_mistakes_with_async_rust.md

 That is true not only for threads that panic'ed but also for futures that were in the middle of an operation and were dropped, [for example this](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=b68c55f773aaaace2d805c3c656b21a9).
 You should keep the invariants true at every await point.

+EDIT: Seems like there is one more mistake you can do with Mutexes and Async Rust, which Oxide is calling "Futurelock", check their [RFD](https://rfd.shared.oxide.computer/rfd/0609).

 ----

 Post based on [a thread on bsky.app](https://bsky.app/profile/alilleybrinker.com/post/3lggs4l5y3k27) and a [PoC](https://github.com/era/do-not-block-inside-rust-async/tree/master) I did at work to exemplify the problem with blocking inside an async runtime in Rust.